DSpace/DSpace/dspace/docs/DrumFeatures.md

   bundles
 * LIBDRUM-811 - Maximum file upload size is set to 2GB for a single file and 15GB for a record with multiple files.
+* LIBDRUM-937 - Modified the stock DSpace bitstream migration code to skip bitstreams not present in the assetstore (with a message in the log).
+The ability to skip   bitstreams is needed to migrate the assetstores for the "sandbox", "test" and "qa" DRUM instance to AWS S3, as the these instances have production database snapshots, but not all of the production bitstreams (the stock DSpace   migration code fails with an error if any bitstream is missing).
+  It is expected that the customizations made in this issue will be removed after the AWS S3 migration is complete.